Hymenoptera: Thelytoky

 Single queen colonies of the narrow headed ant Formica exsecta illustrate the possible deleterious effects of increased homozygosity.
 Colonies of this species which have more homozygous queens will age more rapidly, resulting in reduced colony survival.

 Diet

 Different species of Hymenoptera show a wide range of feeding habits.
 The most primitive forms are typically phytophagous, feeding on flowers, pollen, foliage, or stems.
-Stinging wasps are predators, and will provision their larvae with immobilised prey, while bees feed on nectar and pollen.
+Stinging wasps are predators, and will provision their larvae with immobilized prey, while bees feed on nectar and pollen.

 A huge number of species are parasitoids as larvae.
 The adults inject the eggs into a host, which they begin to consume after hatching.
 For example, the eggs of the endangered Papilio homerus are parasitized at a rate of 77%, mainly by Hymenoptera species.
 Some species are even hyperparasitoid, with the host itself being another parasitoid insect.
 Habits intermediate between those of the herbivorous and parasitoid forms are shown in some hymenopterans, which inhabit the galls or nests of other insects, stealing their food, and eventually killing and eating the occupant.